 - Tap Erase iPhone to confirm.

-If you tried the solutions above, and nothing works, contact Genius Bar or the nearest Apple Authorized Service Provider.
+If you have tried the solutions above and nothing works, please contact Genius Bar or the nearest Apple Authorized Service, Provider.